filinagk/rsschool-cv/cv.md

 ___
 ## Summary

-I started a career working as a graphic designer, also I use to work as a school teacher and operation/sales manager in language learning centre.
-Now I've desided to build a new career in IT field
+I started my career as a graphic designer, also I used to work as a school teacher and operation/sales manager in language learning centre.
+Now I've decided to build a new career in the IT field, because it has wide circle of opportunities for professional growing and self-development.

-I always enjoyed complicated and challenging tasks, witch makes me look deeply, pay attention to the detales, but also stay creative working on them.
-That is exacetly what I found in programming, when started to learn JavaScript syntax.
+I always enjoyed complicated and challenging tasks, which makes me look deeply, pay attention to the details, but also stay creative working on them.
+This is exactly what I found in programming, when had started learning JavaScript.

+I study a lot by attending courses and by myself as well, so I belive that my willing to learn, to grow professionaly and to try new things will help me to gain crucial programming skills and become proficient Frontend Developer.

 ___